-If a company is planning on offering employees incentives as part of a wellness plan, the incentives can't be given on a discriminatory basis.
+If a company is planning on offering incentives to employees as part of a wellness plan, the incentives can't be given on a discriminatory basis.
 Rewarding employees for simply participating in a wellness program isn't discriminatory.
 But tying those incentives to an employee's personal health can be against the law.